brianom95/brianom95.github.io/_posts/2021-07-31-bantry-half-ironman.md

 ---
 layout: post
 title:  Bantry Half Ironman
 description: Intentionally brutal!
-This route is notoriously not for the feint of heart, but it's a unique race with rewarding views
+This route is not for the feint of heart, but it's a unique race with rewarding views
 date:   2021-07-31 12:00:0 +0000
 image:  '/images/tbc.jpg'
 tags:   [Triathlon]